 Duties: Respond to faculty and staff complaints or concerns regarding sexual harassment and/or misconduct.

-To file a criminal complaint regarding sexual assault, contact the Wittenberg Police Division.
+To file a criminal complaint regarding sexual misconduct, contact the Wittenberg Police Division.

 Office of Civil Rights

-Questions related to Title IX can be directed to the Dean of Students/Title IX Coordinator (Casey Gill, 937-327-7801or firstname.lastname@example.org) or the Office of Civil Rights at:
+Questions related to Title IX can be directed to the Vice President for Student Development and Title IX Coordinator (Casey Gill, 937-327-7801 or firstname.lastname@example.org) or the Office of Civil Rights at:

 Office for Civil Rights (OCR)